-- Note: This applies to those schemes newly starting a call for proposals in FY2019 (and onward) for "competitive funding other than KAKENHI" as well.
+Note: This applies to those schemes newly starting a call for proposals in FY2019 (and onward) for "competitive funding other than KAKENHI" as well.
 It also applies to those schemes that ended before FY2018.
-Refer to the website below for the schemes to which this specifically applies at present. - Cf. URL http://www8.cao.go.jp/cstp/compefund/kyoukin30_seido_ichiran.pdf
+Refer to the website below for the schemes to which this specifically applies at present.

+cf. URL https://www8.cao.go.jp/cstp/compefund/kyoukin31_seido_ichiran.pdf